Accountability to the Minister for Trade

 Each year, EFIC prepares an Annual Report that is tabled in Parliament.

-The Minister for Trade and Competitiveness, or the Minister's representative, responds to questions asked by members of Parliament about EFIC and to Federal Parliament orders relating to EFIC.
+The Minister for Trade or the Minister for Trade's representative, responds to questions about EFIC from members of Federal Parliament and to parliamentary orders relating to EFIC.

 The Auditor General, through the Australian National Audit Office (ANAO), is EFIC's external auditor and is responsible for auditing EFIC's accounts.
 The ANAO has contracted Ernst & Young to carry out the external audit work on its behalf.